 Justin Lee with Caleb Matthews in 2017 at the Gay Christian Network in Pittsberg, PA.

 Author Justin Lee Justin Lee is a gay Christian who was currently the founder and head of the Gay Christian Network (GCN), which holds a conference every year.
 UPDATE: GCN recently changed its name to Q Christian Fellowship.

 “This book helped foster empathic ideals that I had not previously recognized.”

-Lee’s references span from solemn Bible passages and parables to humorous commercial and South Park references.
+Lee’s references in Torn span from solemn Bible passages and parables to humorous commercial and South Park references.
 Lee provides a relatable space that is easy-to-read and hard to put down.
-Many times while reading I found myself nodding along or writing agreements in the margins.
+Many times while reading I found myself nodding along or writing comments in the margins.
 Lee’s coverage of the material is thorough and succinct.
 He prioritizes distinguishing his personal perspectives from facts throughout the entire novel.

-This book helped foster empathic ideals that I had not previously recognized.
-It is a great read and I would highly recommend it to anyone interested in the aforementioned topics, especially those considering the Human Empathy Project.
-It is no surprise that much of Lee’s 7-point plan discusses how to foster empathic conversation, the cornerstone and purpose of the Human Empathy Project.
+This book helped me personally to foster empathetic ideals that I had not previously developed.
+It was a great read and I would highly recommend it , especially for those interested in the Human Empathy Project.
+It is no surprise that much of Lee’s "Seven-Point Plan" includes fostering empathetic conversations among diverse individuals, which is the cornerstone purpose of the Human Empathy Project.

 Caleb Matthews, M.A. is a Licensed Professional Counselor and Licensed Marriage and Family Therapist Associate (Supervised by: Marshall Lyles, LMFT-S) specializing in couples and family issues, as well as LGBT issues.
 Caleb is currently the Board Secretary for the Human Empathy Project.